-Collaborating Partners: Virginia Youth Tobacco Projects Research Coalition -- The College of William & Mary, George Mason University, Virginia Tech, James Madison University, University of Virginia, Old Dominion University, Virginia State University, and Virginia Commonwealth University
+Collaborating Partners: Eastern Virginia Medical School, The College of William & Mary, George Mason University, Virginia Tech, James Madison University, University of Virginia, Old Dominion University, Virginia State University, and Virginia Commonwealth University

-The proposed Virginia Youth Tobacco Projects Research Coalition Core includes those activities conducted in the past with great success.
-These are the annual VYTP Research Coalition meetings, the Small Grants Program, a report summarizing and integrating VFHY-sponsored research and the triennial Research to Practice Conference.
-In addition, the Core includes several activities not budgeted separately such as updating and maintaining the VYTP web site, the preparation of annual reports documenting the progress of the VYTP, the dissemination of information on funding opportunities, and facilitating the networking of VYTP researchers.
+The grant for the Virginia Youth Tobacco Project (VYTP) includes the coordination and planning of the annual VYTP Research Coalition meetings, the Small Grants Program, a report summarizing and integrating VFHY-sponsored research and the triennial Research to Practice Conference.
+VYTP also facilitates the networking of VYTP researchers across Virginia.

 Principal Investigator: Kelli Will, Ph.D., Eastern Virginia Medical School, Department of Pediatrics, Division of Community Health and Research

 Collaborating Partners: The Consortium for Infant and Child Health (CINCH) and the YMCA of South Hampton Roads